Proudly supported by

 The Community Group Futures program offers grants of up to $20,000.

-Program funds are expected to be fully expended in 2019, bringing the program to a close.
-This funding round, and the next (proposed to open in August 2019) will be contingent on available funds.
+Program funds are expected to be fully expended in 2020, bringing the program to a close.
+This funding round (opening in August 2020), will be contingent on available funds.

 When assessing which stream best fits your needs, the following questions may help clarify your organisation’s needs: